-In this course students will serve in classrooms alongside local teachers to get to know students, their families, and their culture.
+Students will serve in local ministry placement(s) unique to their GI Site, alongside local teachers to get to know students, their families, and their culture.
 Students will seek to understand local educational philosophies and practice, their family systems and structures and their impact on classroom management and student learning.
 Students will also begin to apply and practice disciple-making principles within their new local and religious context.
-This is the first of a three-course series.